CHIEF EXECUTIVE OFFICER

 INTENSIVE SUPPORT TEAM LEADER

-After a long career in the banking sector Alistair looked for a change of scene and joined The Door team as a horticulture tutor in 2014.
-Following the closure of The Door’s training department in 2015 and a short stint as Assistant Manager in The Door Shop Alistair began his current role as Youth Mentoring Team Leader in 2016.
-In this role he oversees a team of over 50 volunteer mentors as they support young people to tackle issues from bullying and bereavement to anxiety and depression.
+After a long career in the banking sector, Alistair looked for a change of scene and joined The Door team as a horticulture tutor in 2014.
+Following the closure of The Door’s training department in 2015 and a short stint as Assistant Manager in The Door Shop Alistair began his current role as Intensive Support Team Leader in 2016.
+Alistair now manages the team providing a variety of support for young people.
+His duties include overseeing a team of over 50 volunteer mentors as they support young people to tackle issues from bullying and bereavement to anxiety and depression and the Mentoring Gateway and Door to The Future support teams.

 Away from The Door Alistair can be found treading the boards at The Cotswold Playhouse, tending his garden or enjoying a ‘proper breakfast’.